 Your total cost will depend on the bank and the amount you send, but it never does any harm to shop around.

 Not all money transfer specialists have the same level of regulatory status.

 In fact, some companies aren’t regulated at all.

 The key thing to look out for is whether a company is Authorised and Regulated by the Financial Conduct Authority (FCA).

-Quick tip: A money transfer specialist that is Authorised and Regulated by the FCA is required to segregate client funds – meaning they will keep your money separate from any company money in a safeguarded account designated for client money only.
+Quick tip: A regulated company is required to segregate client funds – meaning they will keep your money in a separate and safeguarded account.

 To find out if a money transfer company is Authorised and Regulated, just enter the company’s name in the FCA register.